cknadler/nidyx/readme.md

 __Automatic minification:__

-I tend to comment my JSON Schema files heavily and minify before using them for validation.
-Nidyx will automatically minify (strip out comments, etc) before generation.
+Nidyx will automatically minify (strip out comments, etc) the schema passed to it before generation.

 ## Examples